Ten ways to ruin your short-term mission trip

 They had now arrived at the next-to-last night of training camp.
 The nearly 100 Youth in Mission participants and the training staff were at an evening campfire on the beach.
 The laid-back evening was a welcome break from the crammed week of seminars, team-building exercises, and spiritual development sessions.

-There was a cool breeze blowing, but the fire was hot.
+A cool, gentle wind was blowing, but the fire was hot.
 As the fire warmed up those around it, Katy decided to take off her sweatshirt.
-When she pulled it over her head, the back of her tee shirt underneath rode up with it.
+When she pulled it over her head, the back of her T-shirt underneath rode up with it.

 "Give you a thrill, Jeffie?" she said loudly enough for all of those nearby to hear.